- SAP provides advice for remediating code for S/4HANA.

-- Our conclusion is that SAP’s degenerate organization of information around S/4HANA code migration is going to lead to inefficient code remediation projects.
+- We conclude that SAP’s degenerate organization of information around S/4HANA code migration is going to lead to inefficient code remediation projects.

 - Whatever the actual level complexity of S/4HANA code remediation, SAP has made the issue far worse though how it has created tools and communicated how code migration works.

 - Some of the information about code remediation is found in comments on SAP blog articles, which take a great time to read and also indicate a great deal of frustration or confusion as to how code remediation for HANA and S/4HANA is supposed to work.

 The more that one studies this topic, the bigger and more complicated it looks, a point emphasized by the following quotation.

 “Migrating to SAP S/4HANA is almost always a longterm project because of the amount of work required for a Systems Conversion.
 Cross-referencing the 700+ pages of the Simplification List against every line of code in your current SAP systems is a huge job, even when automated.
 Working through the list of incompatibility issues is another thing altogether.
 There will potentially be hundreds of thousands, or even millions, of issues for your development team to manually fix, one by one – but there are ways you can make migration easier.